shopmonkeyus/eds/README.md

 sudo chmod 777 /var/lib/shopmonkey/eds-server
 ```

-or update the location in the `server.conf` to be a writeable diretory.

 ## Basic Usage

 After downloading the `eds-server` binary and placing it in your path, you can start the server as follows: